kptdev/kpt/docs/design-docs/08-package-variant.md

   they are likely just used by local functions as input.
 But this is not mandatory.
-- The package variant controller will look for any resource in the Kubernetes clsuter matching the Group, Version, and Kind of the package resource, and satisfying the *injection selector*.
+- The package variant controller will look for any resource in the Kubernetes cluster matching the Group, Version, and Kind of the package resource, and satisfying the *injection selector*.
 - The package variant controller will copy the `spec` field from the matching in-cluster resource to the in-package resource.

 Note that because we are injecting data *from the Kubernetes cluster*, we can also monitor that data for changes.
-For each resource we inject, the package variant controller will establish a Kubernetse "watch" on the resource.
+For each resource we inject, the package variant controller will establish a Kubernetes "watch" on the resource.
 A change to that resource will result in a new Draft package with the updated configuration injected.